ChemicalDevelopment/kscript.org/build.md

 To uninstall, run `sudo make uninstall`

 ## Windows

 The Visual Studio solution and projects are located in the `winbuild` directory.
+I am able to build by opening those with Visual Studio (*not* Visual Studio Code), and running in the IDE.
 Good luck.
-(I will try and write a formal guide once I figure it all out myself -- I don't much care for Windows)
+(I will try and write a formal guide once I figure it all out myself -- I don't much care for Windows build system)